-It would be hard to find a dish that shouts ‘spring’ louder than this one.
+It would be hard to find a dish that shouts ‘the end of spring/ early summer' louder than this one.
 Fresh green sweet peas straight from the garden are combined with the creamy richness of a risotto - the perfect springtime comfort food!
 The variety of pea I chose for this dish was Feltham First, which is a long-standing British favourite.
 It's a low-growing, early variety that produces lovely sweet - but not too sweet - peas.
 It is vital that you blanch your pea pods in boiling water at the start because this will remove all the bitterness, leaving a beautiful clean pea flavour.

 For the pea stock (makes 600ml)